-Unofficially nicknamed the Flyover State’, South Dakota was supposed to be *not that touristy* but everything that we laid our eyes upon indicated that a South Dakota Road Trip was the best thing that could happen to us.
+Unofficially nicknamed the Flyover State, South Dakota was supposed to be not that touristy but everything that we laid our eyes on indicated that a South Dakota Road Trip was the best thing that could happen to us.

 It also means travel deep within the American heartlands and through small rural communities where life is hard but simple and the people are down-to-earth but friendly.

 History Of South Dakota

 South Dakota has a rich history which is evident in many of its star attractions including Crazy Horse Memorial, Badlands National Park, and the Black Hills.